0fflineDocs/KQL-Library/README.md

 | Dark Gray | `#282a36` | Background (via Tailwind's gray-950) |
 | Medium Gray | `#44475a` | Card backgrounds, button backgrounds (via Tailwind's gray-900, gray-800) |

-## 🙏 Acknowledgments

-- Special thanks to the open-source community for the tools and libraries that made this project possible

 ---